-HALLMARK'S BUSINESS PLAN is to operate as a diversified underwriter of niche property and casualty insurance products.
-This plan is executed by five wholly owned business units, each with separate specialty product focus.
-Each business unit is independent of each other and has their own senior management, under- writing, and claims staff.
-OUR CORPORATE STRATEGY is to create a "Best-in-Class" Specialty Insurance Company focused on underwriting profitability and long-term growth of stockholders' book value per share.
-Our specialty product focus and niche market strategy enable us to develop and retain in-house underwriting expertise and spe- cialized market knowledge, which helps differentiate Hallmark from our competitors.
-Each business unit tailors its products and product distribu- tion to the unique nature of the risk and coverages they provide.
-OUR FINANCIAL GOAL is to earn a consistent underwriting profit and build long-term shareholder value by focusing on profitability and operating efficiency versus topline premium growth and market share.
+is to create a "Best-in-Class" specialty insurance company focused on underwriting profitability and long-term growth of stockholders' book value per share.
+Our specialty product focus and niche market strategy enable us to develop and retain in-house underwriting expertise and specialized market knowledge, which helps differentiate Hallmark from our competitors.
+Each business unit tailors its products and product distribution to the unique nature of the risk and coverages they provide.

+Our Financial Goal is to earn a consistent underwriting profit and build long-term shareholder value by focusing on profitability and operating efficiency versus topline premium growth and market share.